 251 Marlborough is located on the north side of Marlborough, between Exeter and Fairfield, with 249 Marlborough to the east and 253 Marlborough to the west.

-251 Marlborough was designed by Peabody and Stearns, architects, and built in 1886 by Andrew Anderson and William L. Clark & Co., builders, as the home of Francis Henry Appleton and his wife Fanny Rollins (Tappan) Appleton, on land he purchased from the Commonwealth of Massachusetts on December 1, 1885.
+251 Marlborough was designed by Peabody and Stearns, architects, and built in 1886 by Andrew Anderson, carpenter, and William L. Clark & Co., masons, as the home of Francis Henry Appleton and his wife Fanny Rollins (Tappan) Appleton.
 He is shown as the owner on the original building permit application, dated January 22, 1886, and on the final building inspection report, dated December 16, 1886.
 They previously had lived at 265 Commonwealth.
-They also maintained a home and farm in Peabody.

-Click here for an index to the deeds for 251 Marlborough.
+Click here to view the original plans for 251 Marlborough.

 Fanny Appleton died in March of 1906 and Francis Henry Appleton married again in November of 1907 to his deceased wife’s cousin, Mary Spencer Tappan.
 After their marriage, they lived at 251 Marlborough.

 Mary Appleton died in February of 1918.
 Following her death, General Appleton was joined at 251 Marlborough by his son and daughter-in-law, Francis Henry Appleton, Jr., and Nathalie (Gourlie) Appleton.
 Their usual home was 451 Marlborough, where they had lived the previous season and resumed living by the 1919-1920 season.

 Francis Henry Appleton continued to live at 251 Marlborough until his death in April of 1939.